emmajanedrews/base-template/_posts/2018-04-06-our-first-non-contingent-pre-approval.md

 In a competitive situation, if you have this kind of pre-approval, I believe you will get more deals and I think you’ll get your offer accepted at a much higher rate than those who do have contingencies.

-<br>**Everybody does 30-day closings, but does anybody do no loan contingent closings?&nbsp;**Not to our knowledge.
+<br>**Everybody does 30-day closings, but does anybody do no loan contingent closings?**Not to our knowledge.
 If you have any questions for me or want to take advantage of this new offer we have, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you soon.

-&nbsp;